 We currently have no coffee from Puerto Rico to offer, since none has passed muster on the cupping table.
 Sadly we can't see this changing in the near future, but since we have offered Puerto Rico coffee in the past, we want to share our experience with it.
 Puerto Rico has been a tough coffee origin in recent years.
 With increased awareness about the effect of low altitude production on coffee, the need for a lot of human labor to hand pick and sort coffee to create truly great lots, and changing weather patterns...well, everything is stacked against Puerto Rico.

 They don't have the access to labor, they don't have the altitude, the picking and preparation have been poor, and all of this shows in the cup.
 When it was good, to describe the flavor it is best to think about the general term "island profile."
 These coffees, which include Jamaica and Kona, have a soft cup, not acidic, balanced, and mild.
 They are approachable coffees and all happen to be quite expensive.
 Be aware of the fact that higher priced coffees don't necessarily have a "better" cup, but rather that price is determined by the cost of production, and limited availability.
 Remember that this is a coffee grown in the U.S. so production costs are higher.
 We would love to support coffee production in PR because it is from the US, but can't do it solely because of that factor, and particularly because we find it does not pass our minimum expectations on the cupping table.

-As you can see in the image here, the selection of coffee cherry can be quite poor.
+At times, the selection of coffee cherry can be quite poor.
 To produce clean and defect-free coffee flavors in the cup, one of the requirements is selection of ripe coffee cherry only.
 Green unripe cherries make for astringent and harsh flavors in the cup, while over-ripe produce fermenty wine-to-vinegar notes.

 Here is some more background from literature of the well-known Yauco Selecto coffee brand: